June 29, 2023

 If you’ve established yourself on Etsy, you can redirect your clients to your personal website.
 While you can do this with any website builder, it being an Etsy product makes the process that much simpler.

+Is Shopify better than Etsy?
+In this case, yes.
 While both services aid with scaling, Shopify is better suited to nationwide enterprises.

 Search Engine Optimization (SEO) can vastly affect your sales and visibility.
 Good SEO can place your website and products at the top of the list on search engine results.